 In the first instance, contact Canon Anthony Rustell, our Head of Mission, Discipleship and Mission, on 023 9289 9654 or email@example.com and he can put you in touch with the relevant person.

-You can find out more about vocations and download information for Vocations Sunday (4th Sunday of Easter each year) from the national Church of England’s website: vocation.churchofengland.org
+You can find out more about vocations and download information for Vocations Sunday (usually the 4th Sunday of Easter each year) from the national Church of England’s website: vocation.churchofengland.org

 We offer training for clergy and Readers on our Portsmouth Pathway.
 The training centre is located within our diocese and offers a mixture of academic input and practical experience.
 Ordinands and trainee Readers meet together on a weekday evening, making it easier for those who work to be involved.
 More details here.